What Is LSD (Acid)?

-Taking acid in an uncontrolled setting or taking a larger dose than expected increases the danger of having a bad trip 2; 6.
-LSD abusers with a personal or family history of psychosis or other severe psychiatric disorders are also thought to be at greater risk of having a bad trip or developing other psychological problems 7.
-Abusers having a bad trip can behave in unpredictable ways that present a danger to themselves and others.
+Taking acid in an uncontrolled setting or taking a larger dose than expected increases a person’s risk of having a bad trip.2,6 LSD abusers with personal or family histories of psychosis or other severe psychiatric disorders are also thought to be at greater risk of having bad trips or developing other psychological problems.7 Abusers having bad trips can behave in unpredictable ways that present a danger to themselves and others.

-Despite the psychological danger posed by LSD overdose, this drug has a low toxicity, and the amount needed to produce a dangerous physical reaction is very large.
-In fact, there has never been a recorded case of a human dying from an LSD overdose, although it has proven fatal in studies on animals 1.
-In the rare cases that people have accidentally ingested massive overdoses of LSD, the symptoms have included 2:
+Despite the psychological danger posed by LSD overdose, this drug has low toxicity, and the amount needed to produce a dangerous physical reaction is very large.
+In fact, there has never been a recorded case of a human dying from an LSD overdose, although it has proven fatal in studies on animals.1 In the rare cases that people have accidentally ingested massive overdoses of LSD, symptoms have included:2

-Some users may increase the dose of LSD they take to overcome this tolerance, which can increase the risk of experiencing the negative effects discussed above.
+Some users may increase the dose of LSD they take to overcome this tolerance, which can increase their risk of experiencing the negative effects discussed above.

 Compulsive LSD users may also develop a pattern of problematic use defined as a hallucinogen use disorder by the American Psychiatric Association.
 Signs include: